svijayshandilya/Notebook_ML/README.md

 # Notebook_ML

-A small contribution in understanding the basic concepts of some Machine learning algorithms using Jupyter Notebook are below:
+Understanding the basic concepts of some Machine learning algorithms using Jupyter Notebook are below:

 Regression:
 Simple Linear Regression: